Pakistans Dental Instruments Exports To China Climb 4% In H1 2025 - UrduPoint

 Pakistan's Dental Instruments Exports To China Climb 4% In H1 2025

-Pakistan's exports of dental instruments and appliances to China grew by 4% year-on-year in the first half of 2025, reaching $2 million, according to trade data from the General Administration of Customs of China (GACC)
+Pakistan's exports of dental instruments and appliances to China grew by 4% year-on-year in the first half of 2025, reaching $2 million, according to trade data from the General Administration of Customs of China (GACC).
+This marks a steady increase from $1.93 million during the same period last year

 BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Aug, 2025) Pakistan's exports of dental instruments and appliances to China grew by 4% year-on-year in the first half of 2025, reaching $2 million, according to trade data from the General Administration of Customs of China (GACC).
 This marks a steady increase from $1.93 million during the same period last year.